Why Do Some Homes Just Feel Right? The Science of Flow in Interior Design

 • Friction Reduction: Eliminate awkward door swings and narrow circulation squeezes.

-• Biological Alignment: Ensure the floor plan supports natural human habits and rhythms.
+• Biological Alignment: Ensure the floor plan supports natural human habits and the building’s plumbing and alteration rules.

 Which common layout mistakes most often disrupt natural movement through a home?